CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 #### Captives

 The three commoner prisoners here are Mirna Dendrar and her two adolescent children: thirteen-year-old Nars and eighteen-year-old Nilsa.
-A few days ago, the Redbrands brutally murdered Mirna's husband, Thel, for resisting their demands.
+A few days ago, the Lavender Lancers brutally murdered Mirna's husband, Thel, for resisting their demands.
 (His body can be found in area 8.)
 That same night, the gang stormed their home in Tuntin, abducting the family.
 The gang intends to sell the family into the bonds of slavery.

-The Dendrars hold deep gratitude toward the rescuing characters, although they have limited information concerning the Redbrand hideout.
+The Dendrars hold deep gratitude toward the rescuing characters, although they have limited information concerning the Lavender Lancer hideout.
 Their knowledge only extends to the fact that the leader is a wizard, whose name they're unaware of since they haven't encountered him.
-The Dendrars mention "tall, furry creatures with large ears" (Ferralkins) in the employ of the Redbrands.
+The Dendrars mention "tall, furry creatures with large ears" (Ferralkins) in the employ of the Lavender Lancers.

 **Side Quest: Mirna's Heirloom.** Although the Dendrars have nothing to offer as a reward, Mirna suggests that she might possess information about a valuable family heirloom.
 In her youth, her family fled from the town of Lumgrove following a spore onslaught that overran the place.
 Her family operated an herb and alchemy shop where a case containing an emerald necklace was concealed beneath a section of storage shelves.
 She never dared to return and retrieve it.
 The shop was situated in the southeastern part of Lumgrove.
 If the characters opt to explore the Lumgrove ruins, consult part 3 of the adventure.